Is There A Depression Scale?

-You should use a depression scale any time you may be having symptoms of depression.
+You may use a depression scale if you think you may be having symptoms of depression.
 Some of the common symptoms of depression that people are quick to notice are changes in appetite or sleep pattern.
 While there can be many reasons for these symptoms, presentation of these symptoms usually prompts the use of a depression scale to determine if depression is the cause of these and other symptoms.
 Please keep in mind that many scales can be difficult to score - and it may require the assistance of a professional to interpret.

 Depression Scales For Specific Groups

 As mentioned, there are different depression scales designed for different groups of people.
 Understanding the different depression scales and who they were designed for can help you determine which depression scale is right for you if you are doing the assessment on your own at home.
 Some of the scales, although designed for a specific group, have been found to be useful for other groups as well.